pippim/pippim.github.io/programs/tim-ta.md

 - When alarm sounds, image of shaking alarm clock appears.
 Close window to end alarm sound early.
 - New code (HTML & CSS) for system wide buttons.

+August 20, 2022 planned enhancements:

+- Launch timers in a new window.
+- New window is opened over parent browser window or at fixed position.
+- Running timer task name in window title bar.
+- Popup controls to override time remaining, next/previous timer.

 ---

 <a id='hdr8'></a>